rocjs/roc/docs/RocObject.md

 _Tip:_ [Use `generateDependencies`](/docs/API.md#generatedependencies)

 ### `description`
 Either a string or a function that will be used as the description for the extension.
-Roc will use the `description` from the `package.json` of the extension if non is provided
+Roc will use the `description` from the `package.json` of the extension if none is provided

 Supports markdown.